superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 We can use Superlinked's framework to overcome these challenges by creating vectors that are smarter representations of your data and therefore let you retrieve high quality, actionable insights (e.g., understanding why different users respond to different ad creatives) without postprocessing or reranking.

-Let's walk through how you can perform user acquisition analytics on different ad sets from two ad campaigns using Superlinked library elements, namely:
+Let's walk through how you can perform user acquisition analytics on ad creatives using Superlinked library elements, namely:

 - **Recency space** - to understand the freshness of information
 - **Number space** - to interpret user activity